 BROOKLYN NY 11234 Map

-IS 78 forbids hallway loitering and class cutting, and we heard a few raised voices enforcing the rules.
-Every grade has a team-taught "inclusion" class, in which special needs and general education children learn side-by-side.
-The school also has four "self-contained" classes for special education children only.
-An active after school program offers sports, music and academics.
-Madison, Midwood and Leon Goldstein high schools are popular choices for graduates.
+Special education: Every grade has a Integrated Co-Teaching class, in which special needs and general education children learn side-by-side.
+The school also has self-contained classes for special education children only.

 Admissions: The Center for the Intellectually Gifted bases admission on students' scores on a district exam; the other honors programs require teacher recommendations and students' transcripts.
-(Pamela Wheaton, December 2003)
+(Lydie Raschka, DOE data, school website, April 2014)